-On the other hand, we find that the $\Lambda$ DDM model could potentially explain the not yet significant but interesting trend of decreasing $H_0$ against increasing lens redshift $(z_d)$ observed in the Strong lenses data set (Birrer et al. 2019; Wong et al. 2020).
-This trend in $H_0$ has been observed while marginalizing on the matter density, also within extended models with dark energy equation of state ( $w \neq z$ -1) and curvature ( $\Omega_k \neq 0$ ).
+On the other hand, we find that the $\Lambda$ DDM model could potentially explain the not yet significant but interesting trend of decreasing $H_0$ against increasing lens redshift $(z_d)$ observed in the Strong lenses dataset (Wong et al. 2019; Birrer et al. 2019).
+This trend in $H_0$ has been observed while marginalising on the matter density, also within extended models with dark energy equation of state $(w \neq -1)$ and curvature ( $\Omega_k \neq 0$ ).
 As is very well known the individual strong lensing systems are unable to constrain the matter density, which is also uncorrelated with the $H_0$ , implying that the trend could not be explained in the standard scenario, if it becomes statistically significant.
-Recently, in Krishnan et al. (2020) a similar trend was reported with binned BAO and SN data set, which however cannot be immediately contrasted with trend in SL data set, as the SL system takes into account both the lens and source redshifts.
-We suspect that the trend in the binned data could only be a manifestation of breaking the degeneracy between $H_0$ and $\Omega_m$ (see table III of Krishnan et al. 2020) at different redshifts.
+Recently, in Krishnan et al. (2020) a similar trend was reported with binned BAO and SN dataset, which however cannot be immediately contrasted with trend in SL dataset, as the SL system takes into account both the lens and source redshifts.
+We suspect that the trend in the binned data could only be a manifestation of breaking the degeneracy between $H_0$ and $\Omega{\rm m}$ (see Table III of Krishnan et al. (2020)) at different redshifts.
 As it is very well known, at least two data points at two distinct redshifts are required to effectively constrain the slope of expansion history and hence dark energy density.
-Also, one can easily verify that data (e.g. SN compilation) at redshifts lower than the deceleration-acceleration transition will yield higher dark energy density, in comparison to data at higher redshifts.
+Also, one can easily verify that data (e.g., SN compilation) at redshifts lower than the deceleration-acceleration transition will yield higher dark energy density, in comparison to data at higher redshifts.

-To assess this redshift-dependent trend within the ADDM model, we first perform the joint analysis of all six lensing systems, imposing the early universe priors, finding no constrains on the decay parameters.
-The best-fit however shows similar behaviour as with the inclusion of BAO data, with $\{H_0^, \Omega{DM}^\} = \{77.3 \text{ km s}^{-1} \text{ Mpc}^{-1}, 0.2\}$ and the decay parameters $\{\log{10}(\tau/\text{Gyr}), \log{10}(\epsilon)\} = \{-0.03, -4.86\}.$ We then fix the decay parameters to their best-fitting values from the joint analysis and sample on rest of the parameters in the MCMC analysis.
-In Fig. 5, we show the comparison of the individual $H_0$ estimates from standard analysis, as in Wong et al. (2016) (solid) and the $\Lambda$ DDM scenario (dashed), with the fixed decay parameters.
-As suspected, we find in the ADDM scenario that the larger values of the $H_0$ at low-redshift are reduced and the lower values at highredshift mildly increased.
+To assess this redshift dependent trend within the ADDM model, we first perform the joint analysis of all six lensing systems, imposing the early universe priors, finding no constrains on the decay parameters.
+The best-fit however shows similar behaviour as with the inclusion of BAO data, with $\{H_0^, \Omega{\rm DM}^\} = \{77.3 \,\mathrm{km/s} \,\mathrm{Mpc}^{-1}, 0.2\}$ and the decay parameters $\{\log{10}(\tau/\text{Gyr}), \log{10}(\epsilon)\} = \{-0.03, -4.86\}$ .
+We then fix the decay parameters to their best-fit values from the joint analysis and sample on rest of the parameters in the MCMC analysis.
+In Figure 5, we show the comparison of the individual $H_0$ estimates from standard analysis, as in Wong et al. (2016) (solid) and the $\Lambda$ DDM scenario (dashed), with the fixed decay parameters.
+As suspected, we find in the $\Lambda$ DDM scenario that the larger values of the $H_0$ at lowredshift are reduced and the lower values at high-redshift mildly increased.
 This brings all the individual estimates closer to the mean value form the joint analysis and reduces the variation in redshift.
-Note that best-fitting lifetime that we have fixed is one particular decay scenario at early-time decay and with a larger relativistic fraction.
-If the current trend should become more significant with future data such as the Large Synoptic Survey Telescope (LSST) (Ivezic et al. 2019), the decaying dark matter scenario can provide a suitable explanation to alleviate the trend and in turn the SL data set will be able to place constraints on the decay characteristics.
-As this trend is not yet very significant we leave the analysis here as an illustration of the effect, without marginalizing on the decay parameters for each of the SL data.
+Note that best-fit lifetime that we have fixed is one particular decay scenario at earlytime decay and with a larger relativistic fraction.
+If the current trend should become more significant with future data such as the Large Synoptic Survey Telescope (LSST) (Ivezic et al. 2019), the decaying dark matter scenario can provide a suitable explanation to alleviate the trend and in turn the SL dataset will be able to place constraints on the decay characteristics.
+As this trend is not yet very significant we leave the analysis here as an illustration of the effect, without marginalising on the decay parameters for each of the SL data.